 The current nuclear shield, the energy-geopolitical dependence and the monetary-political agitation of the Western allies of the United States, makes the EU, despite its importance as the largest economy in the world, completely incapable of foreign policy action, even a world-political aerial number.
 The absolute weakness of this U.S. ally on the strength of the United States itself.
-If the three dependencies of the EU were gone, the concentrated global power of US supremacy would collapse as described in the following scenario.
+If the three dependencies of the EU were gone, the concentrated global power of US supremacy would collapse as described in the following scenario. draft: false

 The colonial dependencies

 The US nuclear defence is basically the structural basis of Europe’s security integration into NATO.
 Without this shield, the EU would be free to establish common security structures with Russia across Europe.
 If the world community could manage the fossil energy path to zero in accordance with the Paris Climate Protection Agreement and switch to decentralized renewable energy sources, then the entire military infrastructure created by the US would be redundant for the security of the energy supply of Western states.

 In such a case, the basis for dollar-based oil trade would also be removed, and thus the rising demand for the Dollar and, finally, its monopoly as a world currency.
 This scenario, as outlined here, basically describes the change of the world order that today is led by the US supremacy into a new world order.